dfinity/motoko/design/WhitePaper.md

 ```
 Here, `size` is computed before calling out to `other.cap_value` and awaiting the result.
 Because of the await, another call to `put` may happen in the meantime, resulting in an incorrect average computation.

-The async/awaiy construct and the ability to suspend a method with it undermines one of the core properties of the actor model, namely the fact that methods are fully atomic.
+The async/await construct, and the ability to suspend a method with it, undermines one of the core properties of the actor model, namely the fact that methods are fully atomic.
 On the other hand, the practical convenience of async/await is so substantial that it still is a worthwhile trade-off.

 To eliminate the disadvantage, the Motoko compiler could detect that there is a dependency on the current state of `list` across an await and warn.